edoleone/edoleone.github.io/project.md

 ## My Project

-I applied machine learning techniques to investigate...
-Below is my report.
+I applied machine learning techniques to investigate a dataset containing health data from 299 patients.
+In particular, I used Random FOrest Regressor to build a predictive model for the risk of fatal heart attack.
+I then built a simple user interfce where the user (i.e. a medical professional) can input patient-specific health data and determine whether said patient is at risk of a fatal heart attack.

 ***